Languages of Indonesia

 Indonesia is home to over 700 living languages spoken across its extensive archipelago.
 This significant linguistic variety constitutes approximately 10% of the world’s total languages, positioning Indonesia as the second most linguistically diverse nation globally, following Papua New Guinea.
 The majority of these languages belong to the Austronesian language family, prevalent in the western and central regions of Indonesia, including languages such as Acehnese, Sundanese, and Buginese.
-In contrast, the eastern regions, particularly Papua and the Maluku Islands, are home to over 270 Papuan languages, which are distinct from the Austronesian family and represent a unique linguistic heritage.
+In contrast, the eastern regions, particularly Papua and the Maluku Islands, are home to more than 150 Papuan languages, which are distinct from the Austronesian family and represent a unique linguistic heritage.
 The language most widely spoken as a native language is Javanese, primarily by the Javanese people in the central and eastern parts of Java Island, as well as across many other islands due to migration.

 Languages in Indonesia are classified into nine categories: national language, locally used indigenous languages, regional lingua francas, foreign and additional languages, heritage languages, languages in the religious domain, English as a lingua franca, and sign languages.

 National language

-The Youth Pledge, a pledge made by Indonesian youth on October 28, 1928, defining the identity of the Indonesian nation.
+The Youth Pledge, a pledge made by Indonesian youths on October 28, 1928, defining the identity of the Indonesian nation.
 On the last pledge, there was an affirmation of Indonesian language as a unifying language throughout the archipelago.

 The official language of Indonesia is Indonesian (locally known as bahasa Indonesia), a standardised form of Malay, which serves as the lingua franca of the archipelago.
 According to the 2020 census, over 97% of Indonesians are fluent in Indonesian.
 The vocabulary of Indonesian borrows heavily from regional languages of Indonesia, such as Javanese, Sundanese and Minangkabau, as well as from Dutch, Sanskrit, Portuguese, Arabic and more recently English.
-The Indonesian language is primarily used in commerce, administration, education and the media, and thus nearly every Indonesian speaks the language to varying degrees of proficiency.
+The Indonesian language is primarily used in commerce, administration, education and the media; thus, nearly every Indonesian speaks the language to varying degrees of proficiency.
 Most Indonesians speak other languages, such as Javanese, as their first language.
 This makes plurilingualism a norm in Indonesia.